Interview with Jason Popow

 In Jason Popow we found a humble man who never set out to educate people or change their minds about anything.
 Here is a man who embraces his life and wants to show the world what his life is like.
 On his YouTube channel there are videos from three years ago.
 Presumably, this is when he started posting his videos and documenting his life.
 Along the way he found a way to relieve boredom and stress by creating something others could enjoy watching.

-After our podcast interview and talking to him for this article, I found a man who enjoys life his to the fullest — unapologetically.
+After our podcast interview and talking to him for this article, I found a man who enjoys his life to the fullest — unapologetically.
 Here is a man with boundless optimism and joy.
 He is a rare breed.

 I consider it fortunate that our paths crossed.
 TikiKiti focuses on the music video and the people that make them.
 Finding Jason helped make all of us around here more aware of a life foreign to us.
 After watching his videos and talking to him, we all felt inspired.
 Our world is wider than our views of it.